-Net cash used in investing activities decreased \$54.4 million, approximately 35%, in the first three months of 2024 compared to the same period in 2023.
-The decrease in cash used was primarily related to decreases in cash used for purchases of lease equipment, net capital expenditures, investment in notes receivable, purchases of marketable securities, and investments in equity securities.
+Net cash used in investing activities decreased \$54.4 million \$186.0 million, approximately 35% 51%, in the first three six months of 2024 compared to the same period in 2023.
+The decrease in cash used was primarily related to decreases in cash used for net capital expenditures, purchases of lease equipment, net capital expenditures, purchases of marketable securities, investment in notes receivable, purchases of marketable securities, and investments in equity securities, securities, and an increase in proceeds from the sale of off-lease inventory.